 The Software Sustainability Institute’s Collaborations Workshop series brings together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
-Collaborations Workshop 2020 (CW20) takes place from Tuesday 31st March to Wednesday 1st April 2020 at Queen's University, Belfast.
-The CW20 Hack Day takes place on the evening of Wednesday 1st of April to end of the working day Thursday 2nd of April at Ulster University, Belfast.
+Collaborations Workshop 2020 (CW20) will now take place online from Tuesday, 31st March to Thursday, 2nd April 2020.

 If you are interested in sponsoring CW20, please click here for more information.